-Game-based economics research explains why we roll the dice on flu shotsJanuary 11th, 2013 in Diseases, Conditions, Syndromes /
+Game-based economics research explains why we roll the dice on flu shotsJanuary 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 With 41 states having reported widespread and severe outbreaks of flu this season, timely new research sheds light on why less than half of the American population has gotten a flu shot.